AjayKMehta/setup-machine/NeovimNotes.md

 You can have multiple variables as part of a prompt, for example: `:CodeCompanion #{buffer} #{clipboard} analyze this code`.

+You can also [create keymaps for prompts](https://codecompanion.olimorris.dev/usage/prompt-library#keymaps), e.g. I have `<localleader>d` mapped to a prompt for generating documentation comments and `<localleader>D` mapped to a prompt for generating documentation.

 ##### Workflows

 From [Creating Workflows](https://codecompanion.olimorris.dev/extending/workflows):